A classroom card activity on a tabletop. A hand holds a card that says year 6.

 Explore issues surrounding:

-• Impact of “green time” (e.g., playing in nature) on development, relationships, and health/well-being
+• Impact of “green time” (e.g., playing in nature) or nature connectedness on development, relationships, and health and well-being of individuals, families, communities, and cultures

 • Early socialization of sustainable practices

-• Equity and justice as it relates to environmental issues (e.g., environmental justice, green space, climate anxiety, environmental toxicant exposure, exposome)
+• Equity and justice as it relates to environmental issues that impact human development and family well-being (e.g., environmental justice, green space, climate anxiety, environmental toxicant exposure, exposome)

 Ignite change.
 Shape policy.
 Drive impact.
 Advance equity.
 Become faculty.